Towards Designing Optimal Sensing Matrices for Generalized Linear Inverse Problems: Information-theoretic limit for signal recovery

 The proof of this result can be found in Appendix \ref{App:Low_bound}.
+The Lipschitz regularity condition on the decoder is natural for robustness considerations.
+It is interesting future work to study whether the converse result still holds with the Lipschitz condition removed or relaxed.

-Intuitively speaking, $d(f(Z))\in[0,1]$ may be interpreted as a measurement discount factor and the total number of effective measurements is $m\cdot d(f(Z))$. { \begin{remark}[1-bit CS] For the 1-bit compressed sensing (CS) problem, we have $f(z)=\mr{sign}(z)$ and $d(f(Z))=0$.
-In this case, the condition $\delta>\perfect_{\mr{opt}}=+\infty$ implies that perfect recovery is impossible in the regime $m,n\to\infty$ and $m/n\to\delta\in(1,\infty)$.
-Notice that our result does not contradict with existing 1-bit CS results \citep{dirksen2017one,plan2016generalized}.
-For instance, \citet{dirksen2017one} analyzes the number of random measurements required by a convex minimization algorithm to achieve a non-zero target distortion $\rho$, and the bound blows up to infinity as $\rho\to0$. \end{remark} }
+Intuitively speaking, $d(Y)\in[0,1]$ may be interpreted as a measurement discount factor and the total number of effective measurements is $m\cdot d(Y)$\footnote{In the rest of this paper, we will use $Y$ to denote the random variable $f(Z)$, where $Z\sim\mathcal{N}(0,1)$.} . { \begin{remark}[1-bit CS] For the 1-bit compressed sensing (CS) problem, we have $f(z)=\mr{sign}(z)$ and $d(Y)=0$.
+In this case, the condition $\delta\ge1/d(Y)=+\infty$ implies that perfect recovery is impossible in the regime $m,n\to\infty$ and $m/n\to\delta\in(1,\infty)$.
+Notice that our result does not contradict with existing 1-bit CS results \cite{dirksen2017one,plan2016generalized}.
+For instance, \cite{dirksen2017one} analyzes the number of random measurements required by a convex minimization algorithm to achieve a non-zero target distortion $\rho$, and the bound blows up to infinity as $\rho\to0$. \end{remark} }